deesims/deesims.github.io/index.md

 ```

 Building software solutions and applications with frontier technology.

-High achieving software developer and instructor with 3+ years’ of well-rounded experience in full stack development under agile methodology.
+High achieving software developer and instructor with 3+ years’ of professional experience in full stack development under agile methodology.
 Proficient in HTML, CSS, Javascript, PHP, Python, Java and SQL.
-Expert in LAMP Web Service Stacks.
-React Native Mobile Development.
-Proficient in Ubuntu, Windows and Mac.
+Expert in LAMP.
+Intermediate mobile development using React Native.
+Can quickly adapt to new technology.

 ## Projects